stroiman/respect/README.md

 npm install --save-dev re-respect
 ```

-As this is a package with Reason code, you need to add a refenrence to the
+As this is a package with Reason code, you need to add a reference to the
 package in the _bsconfig.json_ file, as well.

 You also need to add a _tests_ folder to contain the tests.
 At this early time